andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-1. Create a simple layout with a search bar and a heading.
+1. Create a simple layout with a search bar and a text.
 2. Create 2 variables: one for storing the input and another one to store the submitted query.
 3. Add `@keypress.enter` event listener to the text input.
-4. Display users’ query in the heading when they press return/enter.
-Also clear the search input.
+4. Display users’ query in the text when they press return/enter.
+Don’t forget clear the search input too.